Shao-RMSGAL/AMCSET/README.md

 pip install matplotlib
 ```

-After you've run eSRIM, you can generate a plot using this script like so (run this from the /build directory).
+After you've run AMCSET, you can generate a plot using this script like so (run this from the /build directory).

 ```bash
 ../python/graphing.py